svsamsonov/bias-reduced-snis/README.md

 # Bias Reduced SNIS (BR-SNIS)

 This repository contains the code used in the paper https://arxiv.org/abs/2207.06364.
 It can be used as a python package.
+Implementation is taken from https://github.com/gabrielvc/br_snis.

 ## Features: